 - 5 quarts organic vegetable stock (homemade is best!)

-- 1 lb. organic or wild mushrooms of your choice
+- 1 lb. organic or wild mushrooms or protein of choice

 - 1/2 lb. organic okra (if you can find it, optional)